CIVIL RIGHTS RESTORATION

 - You have Arizona or Federal Convictions.*

 - You have fulfilled the conditions of your probation or sentence, including any period of parole/community supervision.
+(This waiting period applies only to civil rights restoration; applying to vacate a conviction has no additional waiting period.)

 *If your convictions are from out-of-state, please contact the Superior Court in the county of your conviction to find out how the rights restoration process works in that state.